-The strategy is intended to provide a comprehensive strategy to define, at a global level, the technical standards that will be needed in order to sustain a polio-free world after global certification of wild poliovirus eradication.
+This comprehensive strategy defines, at a global level, the technical standards needed to sustain a polio-free world after global certification of wild poliovirus eradication.

-In the second half of 2017, the PCS draft will be gradually refined based on consultations with a wide range of global and regional partners, scientific experts, donors, and other stakeholders.
+In the second half of 2017, the PCS draft is being refined based on consultations with a wide range of global and regional partners, scientific experts, donors, and other stakeholders.